 - Spreaker Studio allows you to record podcasts on the go

-You can use Spreaker for free, and plans start at just $6/month ranging all the way up to $45/month.
+You can use Spreaker for free, or start with the $6/month plan ranging all the way up to $45/month plan.

 Each plan has multiple podcast hosting, programmatic monetization, and customizable RSS feeds.